Strategy Consulting vs Management Consulting (2026)

 What Is Management Consulting?

+These problems span every part of a business: operations, technology, human resources, finance, marketing, supply chain, and organizational structure.
 If it affects how a company runs, management consultants work on it.

-The "Big Four" accounting firms (Deloitte, PwC, EY, KPMG) have massive management consulting practices.
+The "Big Four" accounting firms (Deloitte, PwC, EY, and KPMG) have massive management consulting practices.
 So do technology-focused firms like Accenture and IBM.
 These firms handle everything from implementing new software systems to redesigning organizational structures to improving manufacturing processes.

 What Is Strategy Consulting?

 Strategy consulting sits at the top of the consulting pyramid.
-It focuses on the biggest, most important questions a company faces.
+It focuses on the biggest, most important questions a company faces, such as whether to enter a new market, acquire a competitor, or completely reposition the business.
 These are "what" questions, not "how" questions.

-Strategy consultants help CEOs and boards decide what direction to take the company.
-They don't typically stick around to implement those decisions.
+Strategy consultants help CEOs, board members, and private equity partners decide what direction to take a company.
+They typically do not stick around to implement those decisions.
+The stakes are enormous because a wrong strategic decision can cost billions of dollars.

-Key Differences Between Strategy and Management Consulting
+What Are the Key Differences Between Strategy and Management Consulting?

 Scope of Work